High Strength Crowns

 Why Do Teeth Need Crowns?

 The most common reason why you would need a crown or veneer is because your tooth is weakened, either from dental cavities or have been fractured.
-Crowns are also used in worn out or discoloured teeth to achieve a more beautiful shape and to hide any discolouration.
+Crowns are also used in worn out or discoloured teeth to achieve a more beautiful shape.

 Teeth that would benefit from crowns:

-- Teeth that have a odd shape or colour different to the neighbouring teeth
+• Teeth that have an odd shape or colour different to the neighbouring teeth

 Crowns can protect your teeth from further wear and cracks, which may lead to extraction of the tooth.

-Enamel, once destroyed will not grow back – if you have a weakened, cracked or damaged tooth, a crown may be your best answer to help restore the tooth’s function and avoid extraction.
+Enamel, once destroyed will not grow back – if you have a weakened, cracked, or damaged tooth, a crown may be your best answer to help restore the remaining tooth structure.
+Dental crowns provide support and protection to weakened or damaged teeth, preserving the underlying tooth structure and preventing further decay or damage.

-Crowns act as helmets to weak teeth, helping to protect damaged and sensitive teeth.
+Crowns act as helmets for weak teeth, helping to protect damaged and sensitive teeth.
+Dental crowns restore the ability to bite and chew comfortably, allowing you to enjoy your favorite foods without worrying about discomfort or sensitivity.

-Dental crowns mimic your natural teeth, do not shift around, and look and feel like your own teeth.
+Dental crowns replicates your natural teeth, do not shift around, and look and feel like your own teeth.
+Whether you need a crown for front or back teeth, dental crowns can be customized to fit any tooth in your mouth, offering comprehensive restorative solutions for all your dental needs.

 Experienced Dentists